Motorcycles with much heritage and evocative designs is one way to describe Royal Enfield.

 Royal Enfield WD/RE ‘Flying Flea’ (1939)

 The Royal Enfield WD/RE was popularly known as the "Flying Flea" for its ability to be para-dropped or carried in gliders.
-The motorcycle was used for quickly transmitting messages and signals between airborne and assault troops, where radio communications could not be established.
+This vintage Royal Enfield motorcycle was used for quickly transmitting messages and signals between airborne and assault troops, where radio communications could not be established.

 The Royal Enfield WD/RE was based on German DKW RT100 but used a bored-out 125 cc, single-cylinder, two-stroke engine that produced 3.5 bhp of maximum power at 4,500 rpm, and came mated to a 4-speed gearbox with a final chain drive.
 The Royal Enfield WD/RE ‘Flying Flea’ had a top speed of 45 mph (72.5 km/h).